dontpanicdao/starknet-burner/docs/design/05-next.md

 1. relying on session key/token instead of just signature (target v0.2.0)
 2. make the burner a library that can be embedded in other projects (target v0.3.0)
+3. move back to an upgradable contract (target v0.4.0) as for now all the tests have been done with a regular contract.

 Then there are a number of additional feature that we should target.
 The list below is provided without any specific order: